October 30, 2025

 If you’re riding the feast-or-famine ecommerce rollercoaster (hello, Q4 chaos and summer snooze), locking yourself into a lease is risky business.
 Traditional leases don’t care if it’s peak season or slow season—they demand full rent, every month.

-What to do instead: Consider flexible warehousing like Saltbox's co-warehousing model or Access Plans, which give you the tools and professional credibility (like a real business address) without the year-long commitment.
-Co warehousing is a cost-effective solution for businesses taking advantage of flexible storage options as they scale, offering shared space, logistics services, and adaptability as your needs change.
+What to do instead: Consider flexible warehousing like Saltbox’s co-warehousing model or Access Plans, which give you the tools and credibility (like a professional business address) without the year-long commitment.
+Co-warehousing is a cost-effective solution for businesses taking advantage of flexible warehouse and storage options as they scale, offering shared space, logistics services, and adaptability as your needs change.
+With flexible warehousing, you can easily adjust the size of your warehouse space to match your business requirements, whether you need to expand during busy periods or reduce space in slower seasons.

-📌 Read more about how to get warehouse access without the lease
+📌 Read about how to grow an ecommerce business without a warehouse.

-2. You’re still running your operation out of your kitchen—or car
+2. You're still running your operations out of your kitchen or car

 Before you commit to renting warehouse space, ask yourself: